William Carter

 BSc Politics and International Relations, University of Bristol (UK)

-First Class with Honors, awarded October 2020
+First Class with Honours, awarded October 2020

 Study Abroad Exchange Year, University of California, Berkeley - (2018/2019)